-My next debt payoff story is with Tanielle Price from Your Fresh Start Financial.
+My next pay off debt story is with Tanielle Price from Your Fresh Start Financial.
 She and her husband paid off $72,000 in just 18 months!

 Brief history, background information, marital status, children?, age, highest grade completed, if went to school what did you major in?
-Do you use your degree, income range if comfortable sharing.
+Do you use your degree, and income range if comfortable sharing.

 When we started to pay off our debt, my husband and I had only been married for a few months.
 We had gotten pregnant with my son, a honeymoon baby, and realized that my student loans were holding us back big time.
 They had come out of deferment and were a whopping $1000/month.